mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Proficiency = The lesser of your STATUS or your SKILL.

 If you have Intuition 2 and Perception 3.
 Your Potential is 3 and your Proficiency is 2.
 You would roll 3D6 + 2.
-You would pick one of your rolled D6 as the Effect die before rolling; its face = Effect.
+You would pick one of your rolled D6 as the EFFECT die before rolling; its face = EFFECT.

 Roll `Potential XD6 + Proficiency`.
 Total must meet or beat the Threshold.
-One of those D6 must be a different color as it is the Effect Dice (see below).
+One of those D6 must be a different color as it is the EFFECT Dice (see below).

 #### Maximum Dice